thinkC/new-devops-projects/03-AWS-IaC-cdk.md

-# Create an EC2 instance in a custom VPC and security Group on AWS Using AWS CDK
+# Create a custom VPC, security groups and NACL using AWS CDK with python

 ## Step 1: Introduction